ZTV2-DevTeam/frontend/README.md

 # FTV Frontend

-Modern Next.js frontend application for the FTV (Zeneiskola Tanár Videoalbum 2) project with comprehensive API integration and multi-environment support.
+Modern Next.js frontend application for the FTV project with comprehensive API integration and multi-environment support.

 ## 🚀 Quick Start